gabbro246/archivetools/readme.md

 **Flags:**
 - `-f`, `--folder`: Specifies the target folder to process media files.
-- `-m`, `--mode`: Specifies the mode for date selection.
+- `--mode`: Specifies the mode for date selection.
 Options are:
   - `default`: Prioritizes EXIF dates, then sidecar, then metadata.
   - `oldest`: Selects the oldest date available from any source.
   - `exif`: Selects the oldest EXIF date if available.